Kepler-138: Planetary system

 The three inner known planets of Kepler-138 transit the star; this means that all three planets' orbits appear to cross in front of their star as viewed from the Earth's perspective.
 Their inclinations relative to Earth's line of sight, or how far above or below the plane of sight they are, vary by less than one degree.
 This allows direct measurements of the planets' orbital periods and relative diameters (compared to the host star) by monitoring each planet's transit of the star.
 There is also a likely fourth non-transiting planet, Kepler-138e, detected through transit-timing variations.

 Although the innermost planet has a size similar to Mars, Kepler-138c and d both have a radius of about 1.5 Earth radii (revised from earlier estimates of 1.2 Earth radii).
 Although Kepler-138c and d have similar radii, their masses and densities were initially thought to vary greatly.
 Of these two, the inner planet was thought to be consistent with a rocky super-Earth, whereas the outer planet's low density implies it may have a substantial proportion of water ice or a significant gas envelope, resembling a miniaturized gas giant (a gas dwarf).
-The striking differences between these two planets have been hypothesized to be due photoevaporation.
+The striking differences between these two planets have been hypothesized to be due to photoevaporation.
 However, more recent observations as of 2022 have found similarly low densities for both planets c and d, suggesting that they are likely to be ocean worlds.
 The mass of candidate Kepler-138e would be intermediate of Mars and Venus.
 While a radius could not be estimated for planet e, it is likely smaller than c and d and larger than b, which is consistent with an Earth-like composition.

 The three inner planets are too close to their star to be considered within the habitable zone, while the likely planet Kepler-138e orbits near the inner edge of the habitable zone.